 Definition of Branding

 Branding encompasses everything that defines your business’s identity, including your name, logo, messaging, and overall visual appearance.
 It’s the perception that customers have of your company and the feelings they associate with it.
+Brand perception is shaped by every interaction and touchpoint with your company, influencing how your reputation and image are formed in the minds of your audience.

 Importance of Branding for Startups